-Other insurance liabilities consist of provision for profit-sharing in the amount CZK 699 million (2018: CZK 463 million) in nonlife, in life portfolio mainly of provision for profit-sharing and provisions for maturities in amount CZK 429 million.
+Other insurance liabilities consist of nonlife provision for profit-sharing in the amount CZK 741 million (2019: CZK 699 million).
+Other life provisions represent mainly provision for profit sharing and provisions for maturities amounting to CZK 383 million (2019: CZK 349 million) and provision of CZK 547 million for amounts expected to be paid on top of the value of basic life assurance liability.

-E.10.1.
-Non-life insurance liabilities
+E.10.1 Non-life insurance liabilities

-E.10.1.1.
-Provision for unearned premiums
+E.10.1.1 Provision for unearned premiums